Microsoft Browser Usage Drops 50% As Chrome Soars

 Interestingly, the article says we can't know for certain what the users who've abandoned Safari have switched to... which seems odd.
 Sure, some Slashdotters may switch user agent strings... but it's hard to argue that average users do.
 So it should be a simple matter to determine if Chrome's Mac user base has increased commensurately.

 I have Excellent karma so I just want to say...
-(Score:3)
+(Score:5, Funny)

 Re: (Score:2)